michardy/upnp-honeypot/README.md

 		- Index all SSDP fields into Elasticsearch (In progress)
 		- Block frequent repeat requests.
 (Done)

+## Note about UPNP notifications:
 The UPNP event notification system will not be implimented at this time.
-When it is it will be nessisary to add a UDP server for event transmission and possibly subscription (The UPNP spec is a little vague as to whether subscriptions requests are sent over HTTP or UDP).
+When it is it will be necessary to add a UDP server for event transmission and possibly subscription (The UPNP spec is a little vague as to whether subscriptions requests are sent over HTTP or UDP).

 ## Resources: